 “Think about what people are doing on Facebook today.
 They’re keeping up with their friends and family, but they’re also building an image and identity for themselves, which in a sense is their brand.
 They’re connecting with the audience that they want to connect to.
 It’s almost a disadvantage if you’re not on it now.” - Mark Zuckerberg, Facebook’s Co-Founder and CEO

 Social media has long been recognized as the fastest-growing trend in the history of the world.
 What started as simple platforms to connect with family and friends grew into something big that it’s even now being used to market products and services.
 And if social media marketing is done efficiently, it can spell success not just for major brands but even start-ups and SMEs.

 What this means is clear – if your business is not on any social media platform, then you’re wasting what many consider today as an incredible marketing channel.
 Even major brands are upping their game by establishing a strong online presence through Facebook, YouTube, and Instagram among others.
 From food and beverage chains to banks and airlines, many have embraced social media enthusiastically.

 Social Media Marketing in Singapore – Which of these Platforms Works Best?

-Singapore is named as one of the countries with the most advanced technology in the whole Southeast Asia and around the world.
-Its population of an estimate 5.6 million citizens spend around 7 hours using social media to connect with their family and friends daily.
+Singapore is named as one of the countries with the most advanced technology in whole Southeast Asia and around the world.
+Its population of an estimated 5.6 million citizens spends around 7 hours using social media to connect with their family and friends daily.
 YouTube and Facebook remain to be two of the most popular and widely used social media platforms in the country.